-Of course if the First Call Operator from the gas emergency service did attend and test all the gas appliances, payment would ultimately be made by the consumers.
+Of course if the First Call Operator from the gas emergency service did attend and test all the gas appliances, payment for this service would ultimately be made by the consumers.
 Again, (as in 1 above) this was recommended by the HSC in 2000.
 Government and industry have failed to act.
-Surely HSE could at least express an opinion about the need for equipment when, in our opinion, Gerry Mills died, we argue, as a result of the lack of such equipment in 1999.
+Surely HSE could at least press for the need for equipment?
+In our opinion, Gerry Mills died, we argue, as a result of the lack of such equipment in 1999.

 3. Checks should be made after visit from ESP to make sure the situation is safe and records kept.

 4. Smart metering.
 The opportunity presented by Smart metering to test gas appliances for CO should not be missed.
 British Gas has told us that it is already testing appliances with Flue Gas Analysers when putting in a Smart meter.
 However on the 25th September 2012 BG told us that only visual means were being used.
 Recently I have asked if British Gas has equipped its employees with PAMs for CO and heard it has not (08.01.18).
 Why is there no legal requirement to do this?
 We first suggested this to DECC in 2011.
 We have heard that meter changers are being faced with gas appliances that haven’t been touched for decades.

 Dr. Ben Croxford’s research in 2006 found that 8% of homes were judged to be at risk of dangerous levels of CO and 23% of homes had one or more defective gas appliance, so it is obviously a vital safety issue.
 Again HSE ignores this safety issue.

 5. Gas Emergency Service personnel to be equipped with Personal Air/Alarm monitors.
 Cost is not high (about £35 per operative).
 Scotia Gas is to be congratulated for already doing this.
-All the other emergency service providers are now apparently following suit.
+All the other emergency service providers (i.e. the GDNs) are now apparently following suit.

 7. Better consultation with Registered Gas Installers many of whom feel ignored by industry and by HSE.
 They could also help hugely to raise awareness of the dangers of CO and this would help raise their professional status.
-CO-Gas Safety has asked them to raise awareness of our schools poster competition.
+CO-Gas Safety has asked them to raise awareness of the schools poster competition.
 Many registered installers assist us greatly.

 8. Better training for all Registered Gas Installers.
 Most people seem to agree that there should be Continuing Professional/Personal Development (CPD), (as with solicitors for example), which would mean that registered gas installers would be updated regularly and the cost would be spread rather than doing this once every five years.
 Will this happen?